phac-nml/gasnomenclature/docs/output.md

 - [Input assure](#input-assure) - Performs a validation check on the samplesheet inputs to ensure that the sampleID precisely matches the MLST JSON key and enforces necessary changes where discrepancies are found.
 - [Locidex merge](#locidex-merge) - Merges MLST profile JSON files into a single profiles file for reference and query samples.
+- [Append profiles](#append-profiles) - Appends additional MLST profile information to reference samples if provided by user.
 - [Profile dists](#profile-dists) - Computes pairwise distances between genomes using MLST allele differences.
 - [Cluster file](#cluster-file) - Generates the expected_clusters.txt file from reference sample addresses for use in GAS_call.
+- [Append clusters](#append-clusters) - Appends additional cluster information to reference samples if provided by user.
 - [GAS call](#gas-call) - Generates hierarchical cluster addresses.
 - [Filter query](#filter-query) - Filters and generates a csv file containing only the cluster addresses for query samples.
 - [IRIDA Next Output](#irida-next-output) - Generates a JSON output file that is compliant with IRIDA Next